 Closings of new homes sank year-over-year in December in the Memphis, TN market, a move downward following a boost in November 2013.
 New home closings saw a 4.3% decline from a year earlier to 88.
 This was after the housing market saw a 70.5% hike year-over-year in November.

-A total of 1,117 new homes were sold during the 12 months that ended in August, up from 1,098 for the year that ended in July.
+A total of 1,226 new homes were sold during the 12 months that ended in December, down from 1,230 for the year that ended in November.

-New home closings made up 6.2% of overall housing closings.
-This is an increase on a percentage basis, as new home closings were 5.0% of total closings a year ago.
-After rising year-over-year in July, closings of new and existing homes declined year-over-year in August.
+New home closings made up 5.7% of overall housing closings.
+A year ago, 6.0% of total closings were new home closings.
+After dropping in November from a year earlier, closings of new and existing homes increased year-over-year in December.

 Pricing and Mortgage Trends

 The average price of new homes climbed year-over-year in December to $243,832 per unit, a rise of 4.7%.
 This boost compares to a 8.6% drop in November from a year earlier.

 The average mortgage size on newly sold homes declined year-over-year in contrast to the average price of new homes.
 In December 2013, average mortgage size on new homes sold was $213,491, down 1.5% from a year earlier.
 Average mortgage size sank 18.6% in November 2013 from a year earlier.